 An overweight pet has a shorter life expectancy!

 Once a pet becomes 30% overweight, it is now classified as an irreversible disease.
 This is due to the body’s inability to remove this amount of fat cells.
 Fat cells shrink rather than being removed, this makes fluctuation in weight much harder to control.

 But all is not lost!
 Management is the key!

 The best time to combat weight problems in animals is before they gain weight!
 However, if you are concerned that your pet may be overweight, or has put weight on, we offer a service to help - FOR FREE!

-Tara and Chris, our Registered Veterinary Nurses here at Lowesmoor House Veterinary Centre, run free-of-charge weight clinics to help you help your pet, should weight become a problem.
+Chloe and Chris, our Registered Veterinary Nurses here at Lowesmoor House Veterinary Centre, run free-of-charge weight clinics to help you help your pet, should weight become a problem.
 They will work together with you and your pet to help them get back to a healthy weight and maintain it!